-Environmental Services—your sewer and stormwater services provider—will begin construction soon on a project to add three rain gardens along Sandy Boulevard, between SE 8th and 9th and Oak and Stark Streets.
-This new green infrastructure will manage runoff from about 1.5 acres of roadway and remove about 1.3 million gallons of stormwater a year from the sewer system.
-These stormwater facilities will help preserve the capacity of the sewer system, protect the city’s investments in sewer improvements, and protect public health, property, and the environment.
+Environmental Services has completed construction on a project to add three rain gardens along Sandy Boulevard, between SE 8th and 9th and Oak and Stark Streets.
+This new green infrastructure manages runoff from about 1.5 acres of roadway and removes about 1.3 million gallons of stormwater a year from the sewer system.
+These stormwater facilities help preserve the capacity of the sewer system, protect the city’s investments in sewer improvements, and protect public health, property, and the environment.

-In addition to managing stormwater runoff, the project will:
+In addition to managing stormwater runoff, the project:

-• Improve traffic circulation around the intersection of SE 9th and Sandy; and
+- Improves traffic circulation around the intersection of SE 9th and Sandy

 Environmental Services worked with the Central Eastside Industrial District’s Freight Committee and Portland’s Bureau of Transportation to design the travel lanes.

-Converting about 8,500 square feet of asphalt along Sandy into landscape areas will add neighborhood green space, improve the urban environment, and increase parking spaces.
-Large trees along Sandy will contribute to both stormwater management and aesthetics.
-The project will add four parking spaces and restore eight parking spaces removed when the city implemented the parking permit system.
+Converting about 8,500 square feet of asphalt along Sandy into landscape areas added neighborhood green space, improved the urban environment, and increased parking spaces.
+Large trees along Sandy contribute to both stormwater management and aesthetics.
+The project added four parking spaces and restored eight parking spaces removed when the city implemented the parking permit system.

-Nearly $350,000 in grant funds from Portland’s East Side Big Pipe Community Benefit Opportunity Program and the US EPA’s Integrated Wet Weather Program will help fund this project.
+Nearly $350,000 in grant funds from Portland’s East Side Big Pipe Community Benefit Opportunity Program and the US EPA’s Integrated Wet Weather Program helped fund this project.